What is BaaS (Backend-as-a-service)?

 What is BaaS in Cloud Computing?

-We can define BaaS as a partnership model allowing the companies to delegate backend and focus on the production and client-side.
-The backend providers offer APIs and SDK that help integrate all backend services you need without writing them.
-You also needn’t manage servers to maintain the work of the application.
+BaaS can be defined as a partnership model allowing companies to delegate backend and focus on the production and client-side.
+The backend providers offer APIs and SDKs to help integrate all backend services without writing them.
+You also don’t need to manage servers to maintain the work of the application.

 • Database management and optimization